NicoloCavalli95horses/KMS-web-testing/content/01 Notes/dynamic taint analysis.md

 - from the “source” (an initial place in code, where the input was introduced)
 - to the [[sink function]] (a potentially vulnerable functionality that can be exploited if the input is malicious)

-The objective is to determine whether a function containing a potential exploit ==is reachable by an attacker with her chosen inputs==.
+The objective is usually to determine whether a function containing a potential exploit ==is reachable by an attacker with her chosen inputs==.
 Therefore, this approach requires correct identifications of “vulnerable sinks” and possible “malicious data sources.” [[(Kluban, Mannan, et al., 2024)]]

 A [[dynamic analysis]] examines a program state throughout/after execution, by gathering additional information.